3ch01c/docker-samba/README.md

 ## Quick(est) Start

-If you are using a Raspberry Pi or other arm7+ device, specify the `armhf` image in `docker-compose.yml`.
+If you are using a Raspberry Pi or other arm device, specify the `armhf` image in `docker-compose.yml`.
 ```
     image: 3ch01c/alpine-samba:armhf
 ```
-Otherwise, use the `amd64` image for 64-bit Intel processors.
+Otherwise, use the `amd64` image for 64-bit processors.

 Specify a Samba user and password in `me.env`.
 Note this is currenty only designed for a single set of user credentials.
 ```